-The clinic is attended by a School Health Professional with varying levels of medical training and supervised by a HCSB/DOH RN.
+School clinics are attended by School Health Professionals with varying levels of medical training and supervised by a HCSB/DOH RN.
 The clinic provides health services to students.
 For staff, the clinic provides emergency care only.
-Students and Staff should not seek explanation of illness from clinic personnel as they are not able to provide a diagnosis or treatment plan.
+Students and staff should not seek explanation of illness from clinic personnel as they are not able to provide a diagnosis or treatment plan.
 Awareness of an injury must be reported to the clinic immediately.
 A student who is injured should be evaluated by the clinic.
 If the student has suffered a major injury, do not move the student; instead notify the principal and/or designee and clinic at once.
 They will notify the parent or guardian of the details of the accident.
 An accident report must be completed by the staff member who was present at the time of the accident and must be submitted prior to the close of the school day.
 The report should list all staff present.
 If an accident occurs after hours, a report must be completed and turned in prior to noon of the next school day.